armandins/NA-RandomJointEig/README.md

 To change the sample size (default is 10000), set variable Nsamples

-Run script ExampleLemma44 to get Figure 3 (left)
+Run ExampleLemma44 to get Figure 3 (left)

 Setting example=1.2 requires Advanpix Multiprecision Computing Toolbox.
-If not available, change line 45 in testRayleigh to use_advapix=0
+If not available, change line 45 in testRayleigh.m to use_advapix=0

 ## Multiparameter eigenvalue problems

-Run script ExampleEisenmann to reproduce Example 6.1 Run script ExampleBrassTeflon to reproduce Example 6.2
+Run ExampleEisenmann to reproduce Example 6.1

+Run ExampleBrassTeflon to reproduce Example 6.2

 ## Roots of polynomial systems

-Run scripte ExampleGrafTownsend to reproduce Example 7.2
+Run ExampleGrafTownsend to reproduce Example 7.2